hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

   - hpe-ezmeral-container-platform
   - hpe-ezmeral-data-fabric
 ---
 PySpark is an interface for Apache Spark in Python.
 [Apache Spark](https://spark.apache.org/) is a unified analytics engine for big data processing.
-It allows developers to perform data processing on files in distributed filesystem, like Hadoop distributed filesystem or HPE Ezmeral Data Fabric (formerly known as MapR-XD).
-Setting up Spark environment is always a pain for data scientists.
-HPE Ezmeral Container Platorm is here for making your life easier.
-You can run Spark with Apache Livy and Spark operator or directly run Spark job with pySpark module.
-In this blog, I will be focusing on running Spark jobs using pySpark module.
-For those who want to squeeze the best performance of Spark, visit this [blog](https://developer.hpe.com/blog/on-premise-adventures-how-to-build-an-apache-spark-lab-on-kubernetes/).
+It allows developers to perform data processing on files in a distributed filesystem, like the Hadoop distributed filesystem or HPE Ezmeral Data Fabric (formerly known as MapR-XD).
+Setting up a Spark environment is always a pain for data scientists.
+HPE Ezmeral Container Platform can make this much easier.
+You can run Spark with Apache Livy and Spark operator, or you can directly run a Spark job with the PySpark module.
+"In this post, I will focus on running Spark jobs using the PySpark module.
+For those who want to squeeze the best performance out of Spark, visit this [post](https://developer.hpe.com/blog/on-premise-adventures-how-to-build-an-apache-spark-lab-on-kubernetes/).